raspberrypilearning/cd-sebento-scratch-1/en/step_6.md

 Right now your parrot moves in a circle, but wouldn’t it be more fun to control it with the arrow keys?
 On this card, you’re going learn how to do that!

++ Start by deleting any code that you have for the parrot.

 As you’ve probably guessed, you’re going to need **event** and **motion** blocks again!

 + This time, look for this block and drag it onto the current sprite panel: